-From mussels to lobster, filet mignon to porterhouse and no less than 5 different chops, this is a carnivore’s dream.
+From filet mignon to porterhouse and no less than 5 different chops, this is a carnivore’s dreamscape.
 Aged, hand-cut steaks are cooked to order.
-I take the advice of the Executive Chef and I’m surprised by the flavour and tenderness of the New York Strip.
-Without a char grill (or any naked flame) the grill cooks do an impressive job.
-Served American style with a baked potato and creamed spinach it is epic.
-The extensive wine list includes a superb Palacios Remondo La Montesa Garnacha.
+I take the advice of the Executive Chef, and I’m astounded by the flavour and tenderness of the New York Strip.
+Without a char grill (or any naked flame), the grill cooks excel.
+Served with American-style baked potato and creamed spinach, it is delicious.
+A superb Palacios Remondo La Montesa Garnacha completes the moment.

-Purely for the interest of our readers I break through the barrier to enjoy the spectacular Crown Dependence.
+Purely for the interest of our readers, I break through the barrier to enjoy the spectacular Crown Dependence.
 Mouth-watering molten Dutch Chocolate Fudge Obsession, a very different take on Lemon Meringue, a Seven Layer S’Mores stack and my absolute fav – the milk chocolate Peanut Butter Bar.
-The quantity of food is a challenge but you’ll be so glad you did.

 The Salty Dog

-Buenos Aires born and LA bred Chef Uchimura made Umami Burger a legendary dining destination in the City of Angels.
-His passion for concentrating flavour led him to much experimentation.
-Not quite to Heston Blumenthal extremes but he did make it his mission to serve Angelenos the very best burger.
+Buenos Aires-born and LA-bred Chef Uchimura made Umami Burger a legendary dining destination in the City of Angels.
+His passion for concentrating flavour led to much experimentation.
+Not quite on the Heston Blumenthal scale but he did make it his mission to serve Angelenos the very best burger.

 Stealthy planning is best at Salty Dog; you must leave enough room to really enjoy the smoky, salty well-cooked goodness of the Ernesto – a burger with attitude.
 Choose the Lobster Mac & cheese as it oozes parmesan-umami goodness with a touch of truffle.
 The traditional Maryland-Style jumbo lump Crabcake is light and served simply with a roasted garlic remoulade.

 Onto the starring attraction: Fresh ground rib eye and short rib patty, grilled pork belly, cave aged gruyere, caramelized kimchi, beer battered jalapeno, charred onion aioli, smoked salt & pepper brioche bun with you’re your choice of Truffle/Parmesan or Sweet Potato fries.
 Different textures and tastes combine to make Burger Nirvana.
 Drinks here are not only signature Princess beers, cocktails and wine – there are whisky flights!

 SHARE by Curtis Stone